julisunkan/NaijaEdu/replit.md

 - ✓ Fixed template syntax issues for JavaScript string handling
 - ✓ Ensured proper cleanup of associated files during lesson deletion

+### July 24, 2025 - Replit Migration Complete
+- ✓ Successfully migrated project from Replit Agent to standard Replit environment
+- ✓ Verified all dependencies are installed and working correctly
+- ✓ Enhanced Admin Panel with dedicated quiz and assignment management cards
+- ✓ Confirmed comprehensive course management system is fully operational
+- ✓ Added clear navigation links for course, quiz, and assignment management
+- ✓ All admin functions including edit, create, and delete operations are working properly

 ### Current Status - July 24, 2025
 The Nigerian e-learning platform is fully operational with comprehensive admin functionality and complete CRUD operations.
-All admin pages for course content management are working correctly, including full delete capabilities with proper safeguards.
+The migration to standard Replit environment is complete and all features are working correctly.
+Admin Panel includes dedicated management cards for courses, quizzes, and assignments with clear navigation.
 The application handles Nigerian Naira currency formatting with comma separators, provides secure payment processing with file uploads, and offers complete course management capabilities for administrators with cascading deletions properly configured.